TheComputationalCore/WindTurbineBladeOptimization/README.md

 ## ⭐ Acknowledgements

-This work is inspired by real-world engineering analysis, structural mechanics, and data-driven digital twin methodologies.
+This work is inspired by real-world engineering analysis, structural mechanics - "Analysis of wind turbine blade using ansys software" - my project during graduation.

 If you like this project, consider ⭐ starring the repo!